hgedia/blog.nil.foundation-hg/_posts/2022-06-01-mina-integration.md

 query language unified for all the databases (Bitcoin, Ethereum, Solana, Mina, others).

-## And how these things are relevant?
+## And how is this relevant?

 =nil; 'DROP DATABASE *'s replication protocol trustless I/O extension provides users (no matter what kind of users - applications or protocols) with state and query proofs for three different use cases:
-1. **Trustless Data Access.** In case a state/query proof consumer is an end-user application or a frontend of any kind, this use case results into
+1. **Trustless Data Access.** If a proof consumer is an end-user application or a frontend of any kind, it could be used for accessing data on the protocol that it lives on.
-2. **Trustless Bridging.** In case a state/query proof consumer is a protocol (e.g. Mina) and a user of such a protocol requested a state/query proof of another protocol of a different kind (e.g. Ethereum or Solana), this results into a trustless bridging of these two protocols involved (e.g. Mina and Ethereum).
+2. **Trustless Bridging.** If a proof consumer is a protocol (e.g. Mina), and a user of this protocol requested a state/query proof of another protocol (e.g. Ethereum or Solana), it could be used for trustless bridging of these two protocols.
-3. **Pluggable Scaling.** In case a state/query proof consumer is a protocol and its user (an application or anything) it is of the same kind a user has requested a state/query proof from (e.g. some Avalanche user has requested a state/query proof of another independent, application-speficfic Avalanche deployment), then it results into increasing the throughput of the original protocol cluster deployment.
+3. **Pluggable Scaling.** If a proof consumer is a protocol and its user (an application or otherwise) it is of the same kind a user has requested a state/query proof from (e.g. some Avalanche user has requested a state/query proof of another independent, application-specific Avalanche deployment), then it results into increasing the throughput of the original protocol cluster deployment.

-So, what we're interested in describing this time is a second use case.
+In this article, we’ll be describing the second use case applied to Mina.

 ## Okay.
-Isn't it a thing which you've done already?
-What is so new about it?
+Haven’t you already done this?
+What’s so new about it?

-Ah, not that fast, fellow.
-What is being done right now is a single-directional Mina-Ethereum bridge core (which effectively an in-EVM Mina verification is).
+Not so fast.
+What we’ve accomplished so far is a one-directional Mina-Ethereum bridge core (which is effectively an in-EVM Mina state transition verification).

-> We can briefly walk through the current implementation.
+> Let’s briefly walk through the current design
-> Since strainghtforward Kimchi proof verification on EVM is too expensive to be
+> Since strainghtforward Kimchi proof verification on EVM is too expensive,
-> done, it was decided to wrap Kimchi proof verification with a Placeholder's
+> we basically have to to wrap Kimchi proof verification algorithm in another
-> (=nil;'s proof system) proof, create "proof of a successful proof verification"
+> proof (using =nil;’s Placeholder proof system), and create a ‘proof of a
-> and verify such a wrapping proof in EVM.
+> successful verification’ - this can then be cheaply verified within the EVM.
 >
-> So the overall current process step by step is as follows:
+> So the current step by step process is as follows:
 > 1. Mina's native state proof gets retrieved
 > 2. Auxiliary proof in Placeholder proof system is being generated
 > 3. Auxiliary proof is being submitted to EVM for the verification to happen